 The Backyard Vegetable Gardener

 Love to cook with homegrown ingredients?
-Take a page from this gardener's book and use your empty backyard to harvest the ultimate vegetable garden.
+Take a page from this gardener's book and use your empty backyard to create the ultimate vegetable garden.
 The geometry of a vegetable garden makes for an interesting design element while serving practical needs.

 A woodland garden in upstate New York created by Earth Mama Landscape Design features a gravel sitting area with stacked-stone retaining wall and flagstone steps leading to the nearby woods.